 All cabins benefit from air conditioning, an en-suite bathroom, dressing table and flat screen television as standard, amongst a host of other features.
 Superior cabins benefit from the same along with a window or porthole, French doors or balcony and good views of sea or port.
 Guests in the suites will enjoy a full butler service, minibar with selected drinks, flowers and canapes.
 All accommodation has a 24-hour room service facility for meals, snacks and refreshments.

 Saga specialises in creating cruises with the needs of the solo traveller in mind; every effort is made to ensure that the Sapphire and the Pearl II have a friendly atmosphere to put single people at their ease.
 There is provision for many specifically designed solo traveller cabins and no single supplements on double cabins.
 You’ll enjoy a Sailaway cocktail party and Singles Mingle drinks alongside fellow guests who are also travelling alone.

 You’ll find plenty to keep you entertained during your time on board with an extensive selection of free lectures, quizzes, dance classes and entertainment.
 Get your adrenaline pumping in the gym, play a deck game or borrow an iPad to keep in touch with friends and family back home.

 An Array of Options

 Pearl II boasts its own cinema, showing classic films and the latest releases, while its own boutique offers a selection of tax free perfumes, jewellery, giftware and clothing.
 The ships each have their own libraries where you can relax with a good book, or why not simply head to a quiet corner to watch the world go by and take a moment for yourself?
-Evenings on board Sapphire or Pearl II offer plenty of thrilling options, from cocktail parties and cabaret shows, to classical recitals and casual dinners.
+Evenings on board offer plenty of thrilling options, from cocktail parties and cabaret shows, to classical recitals and casual dinners.